-info@musicalinnovations.biz864-595-1116

-www.musicarts.com
+info@musicalinnovations.biz

 Most of these vendors have some kind of appealing rent-to-own program, so that you can “trade-in” and “trade-up” from a smaller size instrument (which many 6th graders need to start with) to a larger, full-size instrument later in your school career.
 They all sell and rent violins, violas, and cellos.
 Some even rent basses!